Galileo project: Callisto

 Callisto is the outermost of the Galilean moons, and the most pockmarked, indeed the most of any body in the Solar system.
 So many craters must have taken billions of years to accumulate, which gave scientists the idea that its surface was as much as four billion years old, and provided a record of meteor activity in the Solar system.
 Galileo visited Callisto on orbits C3, C9 and C100 during the prime mission, and then on C20, C21, C22 and C23 during the GEM.
 When the cameras observed Callisto close up, there was a puzzling absence of small craters.
 The surface features appeared to have been eroded, indicating that they had been subject to active geological processes.

-Galileo's flyby of Callisto on C3 marked the first time that the Deep Space Network operated a link between its antennae in Canberra and Goldstone that allowed them to operate as a gigantic array, thereby enabling a higher bit rate despite the spacecraft's long distance from Earth.
+Galileo's flyby of Callisto on C3 marked the first time that the Deep Space Network operated a link between its antennae in Canberra and Goldstone that allowed them to operate as a gigantic array, thereby enabling a higher bit rate.
 With the assistance of the antenna at Parkes, this raised the effective bandwidth to as much as 1,000 bits per second.

 Data accumulated on C3 indicated that Callisto had a homogeneous composition, with heavy and light elements intermixed.
-This was estimated to be composed of 60 percent rock and 40 percent ice.
+This was estimated to be composed of 60 percent silicate, iron and iron sulfide rock and 40 percent water ice.
 This was overturned by further radio Doppler observations on C9 and C10, which indicated that rock had settled towards the core, and therefore that Callisto indeed has a differentiated internal structure, although not as much so as the other Galilean moons.

 Observations made with Galileo's magnetometer indicated that Callisto had no magnetic field of its own, and therefore lacked an iron core like Ganymede's, but that it did have an induced field from Jupiter's magnetosphere.
 Because ice is too poor a conductor to generate this effect, it pointed to the possibility that Callisto, like Europa and Ganymede, might have a subsurface ocean of brine.
 Galileo made its closest encounter with Callisto on C30, when it made a 138 km pass over the surface, during which it photographed the Asgard, Valhalla and Bran craters.
 This was used for slingshot maneuvers to set up the final encounters with Io on I31 and I32.